WinifredOgbeiwi/spring-boot-starter-project/README.md

   - Plain text with `@ResponseBody`
   - HTML views with Thymeleaf
   - JSON objects via REST endpoints
-- How to organize frontend files (HTML, CSS)
 - That `static/` is for CSS, JS, images; `templates/` is for Thymeleaf views
 - Importance of route separation and clear structure